th3c0rt3x/CyberTalents/[MEDIUM] Listen Carefully.md

 ![image](images/LC_010_Find_WAV.PNG)

-from there lets copy HEX data and dump to new file and save as <filename>.wav. when I strated playing extracted WAv file using VLC Media player I hear distrubing noise, so thought of anyalysnig frequencies with speak.
+from there to EOF, lets copy HEX data and dump to new file and save as <filename>.wav. when I strated playing extracted WAv file using VLC Media player I hear distrubing noise, so thought of anyalysnig frequencies with [speak](http://spek.cc/).

-When I Import Exported WAV file to [speak](http://spek.cc/) it will get docoded frequencies as images, Thats your flag.
+When I Imported extracted WAV file to [speak](http://spek.cc/) it will get docoded frequencies as images, Thats your flag.
 ![](images/LC_WAV.png)

   >Note: If you can't see well you can use [Sonic Visualiser](https://sonicvisualiser.org/) for a better analysis.